Pandaqi/Pandaqi-Studio/pandaqi-studio/content/sleighwell/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Sleighwell"
-headerTitle: "Santa needs help delivering presents in a town that constantly changes."
 blurb: "A cooperative game about placing houses and presents such that the sleigh can fulfill all wishes, with a dash of reindeer road and pine tree obstacles."
-blurbShort: "Santa needs help delivering presents in a town that constantly changes."
+# blurb: "Santa needs help delivering presents in a town that constantly changes."
 downloadLink: "https://drive.google.com/drive/folders/11q1JvlufY06QORspG35SfAKQU4JakWhS"

-customHeight: "large"

-color: "white"

 date: 2024-12-12

 difficulty: "kids-can-play"
 genres: ["family"]
-categories: ["boardgame", "tile-game", "standard"]
+categories: ["board-game", "tile-game", "standard"]
 tags: ["shared-map", "movement", "numbers", "logic"]
 themes: ["holidays"]